 Their acclaimed dance theater work, Power Goes (2015), tours nationally.
 It was a commission by the Museum of Contemporary Art, and was awarded a National Performance Network Creation Fund and a National Dance Project Production Grant.
 Stupormarket, which examined the 2008 economic crisis, was named “Best of 2011” by the Chicago Tribune, Chicago Reader, and TimeOut Chicago.
-In 2015, The Seldoms were honored to be the first resident artist at the new National Center for Choreography at the University of Akron.
+In 2015, The Seldoms were the first resident artist at the National Center for Choreography at the University of Akron.

 The Seldoms is comprised of artists and educators who introduce the work and dance/performance in innovative ways to engage audiences, students and communities.
-We conduct an annual summer intensive, open company classes to community, and have appeared at forums for arts, education and the humanities throughout Chicago such as the Hyde Park Art Center, the Loyola University Museum of Art (LUMA) and the Chicago Humanities Festival.
+We conduct an annual summer intensive, open company classes to community, and appear at forums for arts, education and the humanities throughout Chicago such as the Hyde Park Art Center, the Loyola University Museum of Art (LUMA) and the Chicago Humanities Festival.

 The Seldoms is in residency at Pulaski Park, through the Chicago Park District’s Arts Partners in Residence Program, which unites artists and communities in Chicago’s parks.
 The company provides free high-quality dance instruction to neighborhood youth.

 - Artistic Staff

 - Philip Elson, Media and Technology Coordinator

 - Julie Ballard, Lighting Designer and Technical Director